 Simplify the use of complex functionalities.

-If the user needs to learn the software’s graphical interface from a thousand pages of user guide then this GUI is not a usable interface.
+If the user needs to learn the software’s graphical interface from a thousand user guide pages, then this GUI is not a usable interface.

 Tests must represent customer expectations.